 Migrating from WP-Syntax to PrismJS

 The new solution I chose was PrismJS.
-I decided to use it directly (without a plugin) as it highlights by default all the <pre><code class="language-..."> constructs (which is what markdown produces as well) and I didn’t want (yet again) to use plugin specific shortcodes like before which will require migration when the plugin eventually stops working.
+I decided to use it directly (without a plugin), as it highlights by default all the <pre><code class="language-..."> constructs (which is what markdown produces as well), and I didn’t want (yet again) to use plugin-specific shortcodes like before, which would require migration when the plugin eventually stops working.

-WP-Syntax used <pre lang="...">code goes here</pre> construct.
-Furthermore, it took care of html escaping everything inside the <pre> tag.
-So the migration solution would be to rewrite the <pre> tags to <pre><code> constructs, html escape the code inside the pre tag and finally remove any leading newlines.
-I wrote it to work on dumped SQL tables as it seemed easiest.
+WP-Syntax used the <pre lang="...">code goes here</pre> construct.
+Furthermore, it took care of HTML-escaping everything inside the <pre> tag.
+So the migration solution would be to rewrite the <pre> tags to <pre><code> constructs, HTML-escape the code inside the pre tag, and finally remove any leading newlines.
+I wrote it to work on dumped SQL tables, as that seemed easiest.
 The flow is

 $ mysqldump --add-drop-table -u USER -p blog wp_comments > wp_posts.sql